 Hiking Quilotoa loop in Cotopaxi Province is probably one of the greatest and most spectacular trips in Ecuador.
-The trail is quite easy on the altitude above 3200 m and it’s accessible all year.
+The trail is quite easy, accessible all year round, located at the altitude above 3200m – so the hight might be a little challenging.

 Quilotoa Volcanic Lake at the elevation of 3914 m.

-Before doing the trek I would recommend staying in Quito for few days for acclimatization, especially if you plan to hike to the bottom of the crater.
-Getting down takes 40 minutes but going back takes 1.40h and it’s really hard for you body.
-And it’s only 2 km one way.
+Before doing the trek, I would highly recommend staying in Quito for few days for a proper acclimatization, especially if you plan to hike to the bottom of the crater.
+Getting down takes 40 minutes but going back takes 1.30h.
+It’s only 2km but it’s really hard for you body.

-Getting back to Latacunga: we took a taxi for 4 $ to Zumbagua.
-Tell a driver to drop you off near a bus stop toward Latacunga.
-It’s on the main road in the small town.
-The ticket from Zumbagua costs 1.5$, so don’t let the local taxi drivers manipulate you to pay 10$ per person for a ride to Latacunga.
+Getting back to Latacunga: we took a taxi for to Zumbagua to the bus stop, it’s only $4.
+Tell a driver to drop you off near a bus stop toward Latacunga (it’s on the main road in the middle of a small town).
+Bus ticket from Zumbagua costs 1.5$, so no point in taking a taxi to pay 10$ per person for a ride to Latacunga.

 Is there an entry fee to Quilotoa?